axcho/CCBox2D/README.txt

 This is enough to make a passable Angry Birds clone, or a game with all the ropes and ragdolls and vehicles you could possibly want.

 For compatibility with cocos2d, CCBox2D uses pixels (or points) instead of meters, and degrees instead of radians, unlike Box2D.
 For example, motor speed is measured in degrees per second, rather than radians per second.

-Motor torque is measured in kilograms times pixels squared per seconds squared, rather than in newton meters.
+CCBox2D also measures mass in grams, instead of kilograms like Box2D, to compensate for pixels being smaller than meters.
+For example, motor torque is measured in grams times pixels squared over seconds squared, rather than in kilograms times meters squared over seconds squared (newton meters).

 GETTING STARTED